How to use AI Overviews in Google Search without confusion

 • Look for more than one independent confirmation.

-• Separate facts from recommendations; advice is context-dependent.
+• Separate facts from recommendations; advice is context-dependent, and facts should be checked on primary pages.

 • For high-stakes topics, rely only on primary sources.